 4. University Conduct Council Procedures Regarding Appeals

-i. the original complaint filed by the complainant;
+i. the original incident report and/or complaint filed with the University;

 iv. the written request for an appeal explaining the grounds for appeal; and

-v. any written response by the non-appealing party.
+v. any written response provided by the non-appealing party.

-c.
-Only those members of the University Conduct Council who have participated in the training provided to University Conduct Board members shall sit as the appellate body.
+b.
+Only those members of the University Conduct Council who have participated in training shall sit as the appellate body.

-Within fifteen (15) days of the date of the receipt of the appeal packet from the Office of the Dean of Student Life, the University Conduct Council shall recommend to the Vice President of Student Life one of the following actions:
+a.
+Within fifteen (15) days of the date of the receipt of the appeal packet from the Office of Student Conduct & Community Standards, the University Conduct Council shall recommend to the Vice President of Student Affairs one of the following actions:

-d.
-If there is significant new information regarding the allegation(s) discovered between the conclusion of the original hearing decision and the time of the appeal, remanding the case to the original University Conduct Board or Conduct Officer.
+iv.
+Remanding the case to the original Conduct Officer or Hearing Panel based on the finding that there exists significant new and relevant information regarding the allegation(s) discovered between the conclusion of the original hearing and the time of the appeal.

-e.
-Upholding the findings and recommended sanctions, if any, of the University Conduct Board.
-Subject to the discretionary review by the President pursuant to Section V., G(7) below, the Vice President for Student Affairs shall review the recommendations of the University Conduct Council and the record of the complaint as a whole and shall then render a final determination in the matter.
-Within seven (7) days of the Vice President for Student Affairs making a final determination in regard to the complaint, the Office of the Dean of Student Life shall notify the complainant, the respondent, and the Title IX Coordinator in writing (if applicable) of the final determination of the Vice President of Student Affairs.
+b.
+Subject to the discretionary review by the President pursuant to Section V., H(6) below, the Vice President for Student Affairs shall review the recommendation of the University Conduct Council, and the record of the complaint as a whole, and render a final determination in the matter to be returned to the Office of Student Conduct & Community Standards.

 At his or her discretion, the President of the University may review decisions concerning student conduct, including findings of the University Conduct Board, the University Conduct Council, and all other conduct review bodies.
 Such review includes the power to take any action deemed appropriate, including reversing, amending, or remanding with instructions concerning such decisions.
 The President’s power of review as stated in this policy is not limited in any way, and the President may act at his or her sole discretion in conducting such review and in deciding what action is appropriate.

-The President shall inform in writing the complainant, the respondent, the University Conduct Board, the University Conduct Council, the Vice President for Student Affairs, and the Dean of Student Life of any decision to affirm, reverse, amend, or remand any decision.
+The President shall inform in writing the complainant, the respondent, the Vice President for Student Affairs, and the Office of Student Conduct & Community Standards of any decision to affirm, reverse, amend, or remand any decision.

 VI.
 SPECIAL CIRCUMSTANCES